SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 ~~~
 {: .output}

+In the output above the account is the project you are associated with. hpcw0318 is the Aberystwyth University training project.
+If you have registered with another project you'll see a different project account here.

+> ## Using the `sbatch` command.
+> 1. Write a submission script to run the hostname command on one node, with one core using one megabyte of RAM and a maximum run time of one minute.
+Have it save its output to hostname.out.%J and errors to hostname.err.%J.
+> 2. Run your script using `sbatch`
+> 3. Examine the output file, which host did it run on?
+> 4. Try running it again, did your command run on the same host?
+> 5. Now add the command `/bin/sleep 70` before the line running hostname in the script.
+Run the job again and examine the output of `squeue` as it runs.
+How many seconds does the job run for before it ends?
+Hint: the command `watch -n 1 squeue` will run squeue every second and show you the output.
+Press CTRL+C to stop it.
+> 6. What is in the .err file, why did you script exit?
+Hint: if it wasn't due to the time expiring try altering another parameter so it is due a time expiration.
+{: .challenge}

+## Running multiple copies of a job with Srun

 ## Job Arrays

-Job Arrays are a method for running multiple copies of the same job.
+Job Arrays are another method for running multiple copies of the same job.
 The `--array` parameter to sbatch allows us to make use of this feature.

 ~~~
 [jane.doe@cwll001 ~]$ sbatch --array=0-2 batchjob.sh